nagygr/readit/README.md

 This is a simple OCR application for scanned PDF's.
 It uses the [Tesseract](https://github.com/bytedeco/javacpp-presets/tree/master/tesseract) library's Java port for the OCR.
-[PDFBox](https://pdfbox.apache.org/) is used for splitting the PDF to pages and then save the pages as images and the result is saved as DOCX using [docx4j](https://www.docx4java.org/trac/docx4j).
+[PDFBox](https://pdfbox.apache.org/) is used for splitting the PDF to pages and then saving the pages as images and the result is saved as DOCX using [docx4j](https://www.docx4java.org/trac/docx4j).

 ## Installation